dleppik/EgTest/README.md

 may structure its code in ways that the test generator doesn't anticipate, or it might not support the Java annotation processor which comes with EgTest.

-##Getting Started

-See [this gist](https://gist.github.com/dleppik/260d978bf4dcb023bb3218c051653a6c) for an example build.gradle.

 Source code for JUnit tests are generated while compiling the main code.
 Generated classes have names ending in `$EgTest`, so they do not conflict with other JUnit tests.

+##Getting Started

+See [this gist](https://gist.github.com/dleppik/260d978bf4dcb023bb3218c051653a6c) for an example build.gradle which pulls the code you need from Maven Central.

-To try it out, run `./gradlew ':junit-example:build'` from the EgTest directory.
+To try it out from source, clone this project and run `./gradlew ':junit-example:build'` from the EgTest directory.
 (Windows: `gradle.bat` should work.)
 Generated source code will be in `junit-example/build/generated/egTest` while JUnit test results will be at `junit-example/build/reports/tests/test/index.html`.